Name & Location

 The corporation shall have two classes of member, defined as follows:

-(a) "Municipal member" means bodies politic that purchases water from the corporation for resale to others and that distributes that water through its own distribution system;
+(a) "Municipal member" means bodies politic that purchase water from the corporation for resale to others and that distributes that water through its own distribution system;

 (b) "Rural member" means natural persons and other legal entities that do not meet the definition of "municipal member".